 5 Things to Know When You Start Riding a Dirt Bike

 Buying a dirt bike is more than just ownership.
-For many, it’s an immersion into a culture or a lifestyle.
-Before your initiation begins, it’s good to know what you’re getting into.
+For many, dirt bike riding is an immersion into a culture or a lifestyle.
+So before your initiation begins, it’s good to know what you’re getting into.

 You’ll probably have some questions when you get in, so here are five things you need to know when you start riding a dirt bike.